 If you are interested in a clinical rotation at a site that is not listed above, please read this document.
 The document describes the process of establishing new clinical sites.
 Note that this process must by completed during the student's first year in order for the desired clinical site to be considered for a clinical rotation.

 Can I complete the Master’s Degree without the clinical rotation?
 This program is designed to prepare graduates for national certification examinations and positions in molecular diagnostic laboratories.
 The clinical rotation is essential to this preparation and is required for the Master’s Degree.

 If I am already working in a molecular lab, do I still have to complete the clinical rotation and student lab?
-In order to complete the program, students must complete all courses (except that 610L is not required for certified laboratory professionals).
+In order to complete the program, students must complete all courses.
 All students must meet the goals and objectives of the clinical rotation, and complete all the checklists and assignments.
 Students must be able to complete work on their projects independently.
 Depending upon the test menu and facilities at the specific site, it may be possible for students who are already working in a molecular laboratory to complete their clinical rotations at that site (see next FAQ).

 Can I complete the clinical rotation at my current place of employment?
 Some students may be eligible for Route 2 or Route 3, which allow students to meet some of the requirements for the clinical rotation by documenting their clinical competency in molecular testing at their current place of employment.
 To determine whether or not you qualify for Route 2 or 3, see the description of the Routes and the steps for applying for Route 2 or Route 3 on our Curriculum page.

 What kind of computer equipment do I need for the courses?
 See the AHS Technical Requirements for Distance Education Students page: